-DPT trainer, Raylee Gormley, gives an account of her year as a trainer and shows why DPT students have such a high success rate in employment.
+DPT training gives an account of the year and shows why DPT students have such a high success rate in employment.

 This year, this has been evidenced by the amount of return students we are welcoming – students who return to complete further studies, or to complete competencies and to attend workshops.

 Also this past year has also seen some ex-students gain RN and EN qualifications.
 But what we remember is that we started them on that journey!
 There is no doubt that the community services sector is a booming business.
 Luckily for us, this has resulted in most of our students obtaining employment immediately following placement or very soon afterwards.

 A lot of people within their employment ask themselves ‘Have I made a difference?’ – their honest reply would often have to be ‘No, really I haven’t’.
 When I ask MYSELF that question I can honestly reply that I and our organisation HAS made a difference to someone’s life.
 We have literally set people upon a new career and in some cases a new life.

 As a Registered Training Organisation our principle is: We want students to wake up in the morning and WANT to come to class.
 Trainers need to be able to engage students – with real situational anecdotes, information and humour.
 One of the sounds we don’t really respond well to as a training organisation is the sound of silence.
 We WANT our students to be discussing ideas and to be questioning what we are teaching.
 We WANT our classrooms to be a learning environment, not just a testing one.

 We believe this is why our students gain employment – they are continuously learning from people who have been there, people who understand the challenges and people who remember what is was like to be a student and a new employee.
 We mustn’t forget that – we were once our students.
 Please treat them with the respect you would want to receive yourself.